kiliankoe/iOS-tidbits/README.md

 US addresses have the house number up front, many other countries don't.
 But you can still enter the number first to use the autocompletion without it immediately triggering a search for the incomplete query.
 E.g. type "19 Rothenbu" to use the autocompletion to search for "Rothenburger Straße 19".

-Tap, hold and pan up to zoom in.
-Tap, hold and pan down to zoom out.
+Double-Tap and pan up to zoom in, pan down to zoom out.

 ## Photos